The Center for Community Justice is transforming communities of Elkhart County through Restorative Justice.

 CCJ began as a struggling and passionate group who were mission driven with the goal to restore relationships that resulted from the harms of crime.
 Over time the agency built strong relationships with the court system and eventually became a part of the system and state funding.
 The funding CCJ received for programing was supported by grants from the state and ample user fees that covered overhead and all administration costs; as well as the agency’s other program deficits.
 In 2009 the programs with strong financial structures shifted to county government.

 This was a struggle and also a blessing.
 Center for Community Justice had to examine their identity.
 Rather than being part of the criminal justice system and state-funded; the agency redefined itself.
 The first year, 2011 was spent analyzing where we came from and what is our story?
 What does justice really mean?
 Since then, CCJ has been working to build an agency where all the programs are true to the principles of restorative justice: creating opportunities where all of Elkhart County can heal from the harms that happen in relationship and in life whether through business, neighborhood conflict, or crime.
 CCJ is now a community based agency, supported by the community.
-We are we need the community support and awareness to continue this work.
+We need community support and awareness to continue our work.